Wiros9/book/docs/specs/uploads.rst

 .. glossary::

+  upload entry

+    A database record that represents an independent media file that has been uploaded to the :term:`Lino site` either via the web interface or as a library file.

   upload file

-    A database record that represents an independent media file that has been uploaded to the :term:`Lino site` either via the web interface or as a library file.
+    A synonym for :term:`upload entry`.

+  uploads folder

+    The root folder below which all uploaded files are being stored on the server.

 We differentiate between **web uploads** and **library uploads**.
-They look quite similar to the end user who may even ignore that difference.
+They look quite similar to the :term:`end user` who may even ignore that difference.
 But they differ by the way they arrived to the server.
 Web uploads were uploaded manually by some user via the web interface, while *library uploads* have been discovered by Lino in a :term:`library volume`.
+Web uploads are stored below the :term:`uploads folder` while library uploads are stored below the folder given by their :term:`library volume`.

 A third type of upload files are **fileless uploads**.
 Yes, you can even have upload files without an actual file.
 This represents the fact that some external document exists, but just hasn't been digitalized.
 There are people are interested in this kind of fact ;-)

 All :term:`upload files <upload file>` are stored in a single database table called :class:`Upload`.